garrettmflynn/esmpile/README.md

         objecturl: true,
         datauri: true
     },
     relativeTo: import.meta.url // Specify what file the paths are relative to.
+    // If using a bundler for your main JavaScript file, you may have to substitute with window.location.href...
 }

 ```